ink1ing/laziest-brow/README.md

 - `content.js` — Autofill and optional auto-send on ChatGPT.

 ## Changelog
+- 1.1.2
+  - Fix preset imports so they always merge into your current list instead of replacing it.
 - 1.1.1
   - Action bar now keeps only Restore Defaults, Import File, Import AI/Browser/web3, and Export for a simpler workflow.
   - Removed Copy JSON / Copy Link buttons and the paste-import prompt; rely on file import and preset bundles instead.